bharath12b5/mvn-linux/Building-Snappy-Java.md

         make IBM_JDK_7=1 USE_GIT=1 GIT_SNAPPY_BRANCH=master \
              GIT_REPO_URL=https://github.com/google/snappy.git

+   If this `make` command fails for any reason and you need to restart, issue `make clean` first.
+Otherwise the build will try to continue with an incomplete source tree and it will keep failing.

 5. The resulting JAR file can be found under snappy-java/target/ as snappy-java-1.1.2-SNAPSHOT.jar.
 It actually includes not only the native libraries for Linux on z Systems, but also for other platforms as well (e.g. Linux on x86, Windows, etc.).